Tom Delbanco, MD &

 His primary professional goals are to improve the health and wellbeing of vulnerable populations through effective research and personal empowerment.

-Macda Gerard, BA, is a Clinical Research Assistant II for the OpenNotes Project in the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center.
+Macda Gerard, BA, is a Clinical Research Assistant for the OpenNotes Project in the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center.
 She cooperates in the investigation of the impact of increased transparency between clinicians and patients.
 She has experience screening research subjects, facilitating focus groups, and evaluating clinical factors in clinical research projects.
 Educated at Brown University, she is interested in disparities in healthcare access and delivery within underserved communities and is committed to projects which aim to encourage individuals’ autonomy in their personal health through improvements in access.

 Before coming to Beth Israel in 2009, Danny studied history at the University of California, Los Angeles.
 He received his master’s degree in applied anthropology from Oregon State University.
 Danny is passionate about world cultures and has served as a Peace Corps volunteer in Senegal.